 For instance, some of the key questions you should ask yourself are as follows:

 These are some of the questions you should be asking yourself based on last year’s performance.
 Of course, not all questions are going to be applicable to you.
-However, these questions should help you to get a handle on what you did right and where changes need to be made for 2020.
+However, these questions should help you to get a handle on what you did right and where changes need to be made.

 Careful and considered preparation is critical.
 You need to be in front of your audience prior to Black Friday weekend, i.e. while they are still doing their research on upcoming offers.
 A PPC agency can help to ensure this is the case.